insanum/votl/README.md

 You can get a much better view of what's going on, especially with collapsed headings, if you add percentages.
-Visually select all the items and execute ',,cp'.
+Visually select all the items and execute '\\cp'.
 Note that you can manually add a percentage to single lines (i.e. a '%' character with a single space before and after it).
 Put this after the checkbox and before the heading.
-Thereafter you can manually update the completion percentages with the ',,cu' command.
-Note that all the other ',,c[bBpPx]' commands update the percentages automatically (if they exist).
+Thereafter you can manually update the completion percentages with the '\\cu' command.
+Note that all the other '\\c[bBpPx]' commands update the percentages automatically (if they exist).
 >
     [_] 70% Barbecue
         [X] 100% Guests